Democratic Republic of the Congo: Biodiversity and conservation

 The endangered mountain gorilla; half of its population live in the DRC's Virunga National Park, making the park a critical habitat for those animals.

 Found in the Congolian rainforests, the okapi was unknown to science until 1901.

-The rainforests of the Democratic Republic of the Congo contain great biodiversity, including many rare and endemic species, such as the common chimpanzee and the bonobo (or pygmy chimpanzee), the African forest elephant, mountain gorilla, okapi, forest buffalo, leopard and, further south in the country, the southern white rhinoceros.
-Five of the country's national parks are listed as World Heritage Sites: the Garumba, Kahuzi-Biega, Salonga and Virunga National Parks, and the Okapi Wildlife Reserve.
-The Democratic Republic of the Congo is one of 17 Megadiverse countries and is the most biodiverse African country.
+The rainforests of the Democratic Republic of the Congo are the second-largest in the world, spanning 155 million hectares, and contain great biodiversity.
+There are over 10,000 animal species, including many rare and endemic ones, such as the common chimpanzee and the bonobo, the African forest elephant, mountain gorilla, okapi, forest buffalo, leopard and, further south in the country, the southern white rhinoceros.
+Five of the country's national parks are listed as World Heritage Sites: the Garumba, Kahuzi-Biega, Salonga and Virunga National Parks, and the Okapi Wildlife Reserve. the Democratic Republic of the Congo is one of 17 Megadiverse countries and is the most biodiverse African country.

 Conservationists have particularly worried about primates.
 The Congo is inhabited by several great ape species: the common chimpanzee (Pan troglodytes), the bonobo (Pan paniscus), the eastern gorilla (Gorilla beringei), and possibly a population of the western gorilla (Gorilla gorilla).
 It is the only country in the world in which bonobos are found in the wild.
 Much concern has been raised about great ape extinction.
 Because of hunting and habitat destruction, the numbers of chimpanzee, bonobo and gorilla (each of whose populations once numbered in the millions) have now dwindled down to only about 200,000 gorillas, 100,000 chimpanzees and possibly only about 10,000 bonobos.
 The gorillas, chimpanzee, bonobo, and okapi are all classified as endangered by the World Conservation Union.

 Major environmental issues in DRC include deforestation, poaching, which threatens wildlife populations, water pollution and mining.
 From 2015 to 2019, the rate of deforestation in the Democratic Republic of the Congo doubled.
 In 2021, deforestation of the Congolian rainforests increased by 5%.
+In 2023, the rate of deforestation in the DRC was the highest in Africa.
+The causes include slash-and-burn agriculture and illegal logging.

+In January 2025, the DRC government established the Kivu-Kinshasa Green Corridor an initiative whose stated aim was to protect a large portion of the Congo Basin forest while supporting sustainable economic development.